 When these recordings were made, it had been almost 15 years since my participation in the original course.
 However, I found these later conversations especially engaging, with the two men more seasoned and sober than in the heyday of the program.
 Many of the tapes are now beyond repair, but a good number of them have been successfully digitized and (with help of my talented webmaster) enhanced in quality.
 Should more become available, they shall be posted here.
 An introductory talk, followed by conversations on Homer’s Odyssey and Iliad, Plato’s Republic, The Persian Wars of Herodotus and, finally, the Bible, were retrievable in their integrity.
 On Cicero only the third of three tapes was located.
 On Aeschylus and Thucydides also only one tape of each has survived; still, what is said is well worth a listen.
 My hopes to locate tapes on the other authors, highlighted below, may have proven misguided.

 Also provided are links to the professors’ main publications.
 Quinn’s book is a treasure chest on the topic of wonder, the fruit of decades of research.
-It gives us a sort of reference work on this leitmotif of the IHP.
+It gives us a sort of reference work on this leitmotif of their Integrated Humanities Program.
 I suspect most of Senior’s former students would agree that after listening to him teach “free-form,” his written works can hardly capture the magic.
 Nonetheless, the books do not disappoint, bringing together talks, essays and articles that are full of insights, often poetic in tone, although more polemical than the recorded conversations (I disagreed strongly with Senior about the 2nd Vatican Council, but this need not cloud the enjoyment of his wisdom in other matters).

 A fellow colleague of the program, now a Benedictine monk, has published a remarkable study of Senior’s life and work, also referenced below.